-Compensation of the Supervisory Board of DB AG was most recently regulated by the Annual General Meeting resolution of September 21, 2010.
-In addition to being reimbursed for their cash outlays and the value-added tax due on their compensation and cash outlays, the Supervisory Board members each receive fixed annual compensation of € 20,000, plus performance-linked annual compensation.
-The performance-based compensation is calculated based on the relationship between operating profit (EBIT) as disclosed in the consolidated financial statements for the financial year compared to the previous year's figures, and the attaining of specific operational performance figures.
-Performance-based compensation is limited to a maximum of €13,000.
+compensation is limited to a maximum of € 13,000.
 The Chairman of the Supervisory Board receives twice this amount, while his deputy receives one and a half times the above figure.
 This compensation is increased by a quarter for every position held on a committee by the individual Supervisory Board member.
-This compensation increases by 100% for the Chairman of the Executive Committee and the Chairman of the Audit and Compliance Committee, and by 50% for the Chairman of the Personnel Committee.
-This does not include membership or chairmanship of the committee that is formed under the terms of Section 27 (3) MitbestG.
+This compensation increases by 100 % for the Chairman of the Executive Committee and the Chairman of the Audit and Compliance Committee, and by 50% for the Chairman of the Personnel Committee.
+This does not include membership or chairmanship of the committee that is formed under the terms of section 27 (3) MitbestG.

-In addition, the members of the Supervisory Board of DB AG receive an attendance fee of €250 for each meeting of the Supervisory Board and its committees at which they are present.
+In addition, the members of the Supervisory Board of DB AG receive an attendance fee of € 250 for each meeting of the Supervisory Board and its committees at which they are present.
 The members of the Supervisory Board also have the choice between a personal BahnCard 100 First and five free train tickets.

 The members of the Supervisory Board are covered by liability insurance against financial losses incurred due to DB AG's business operations (D&O insurance).
 This insurance is designed as a Group insurance policy with no deductible and provides coverage for financial losses that may occur during the performance of Supervisory Board activities.
 There is also a Group accident insurance policy in place for members of the Supervisory Board.
-The relevant company pays the premiums for these policies.
+The company pays the premiums for these policies.

-Supervisory Board members who have only been members for part of the financial year in question receive a twelfth of the total compensation for each month or part of a month of their membership.
+Supervisory Board members who have only been members for part of the respective financial year receive a twelfth of the total compensation for each month or part of a month of their membership.
 This rule also applies to the increase in compensation for the Chairman of the Supervisory Board and his or her deputy and to the increase in compensation for membership and chairmanship of a Supervisory Board committee.